Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 - End user views a page where a remote asset is referenced

-When any of these (or similar) actions take place by a non-admin user, the system detects that the requested asset is a "remote" asset that doesn't yet have it's binary files sync'd from the remote server, and in real time while the current request is processing, sync's the binary files into the local DAM "just in time."
+When any of these (or similar) actions take place by a non-admin user, the system detects that the requested asset is a "remote" asset that doesn't yet have its binary files sync'd from the remote server, and in real time while the current request is processing, syncs the binary files into the local DAM "just in time."

-Once an asset has completed sync of it's binary files to the local server, it is no longer considered a "remote" asset, and from that point forward there is no performance penalty in accessing the asset as it is now a "real" asset the same as if it were uploaded directly to the server.
+Once an asset has completed sync of its binary files to the local server, it is no longer considered a "remote" asset, and from that point forward there is no performance penalty in accessing the asset as it is now a "real" asset the same as if it were uploaded directly to the server.
 A "real" asset can once again become a "remote" asset during a subsequent node sync, but only if it has been updated on the remote server since the last node sync.